-While we can’t recreate your island magic, we can help transport you back to the hakuna matata ways by pointing you in the direction of Irazu, a welcoming Costa Rican restaurant in Bucktown that fully embraces Pura Vida.
-It doesn’t sweat the small stuff, evident by the large laminated menus, chalkboard specials, patio furniture, and a rambunctious crowd who are liquored up from a BYOB policy coupled with large pitchers of booze-friendly mixers.
+Irazu is a welcoming Costa Rican restaurant in Bucktown.
+This place doesn’t sweat the small stuff, evident by the large laminated menus, chalkboard specials, patio furniture, and a rambunctious crowd who are liquored up from a BYOB policy coupled with large pitchers of booze-friendly mixers.
 The plates are huge, and the dishes are generous concoctions of the same ingredients: rice, beans, plantains, peppers, cabbage, and your choice of meat.

 Every culture has determined that if you slice something thinly and deep fry it, it’s delicious.
 For Costa Ricans (and most of the Caribbean), that’s deep fried plantains, and they serve it with a side of garlic oil.

 Costa Rican seven layer dip.
 It’s a mandatory starter to be shared.

 Your choice of protein with rice, black beans, sweet plantains, an over easy egg, and cabbage salad.
 It’s simple, it’s delicious, and Guy Fieri ate this once, so it’s offensively large.

 Take the dish above and add onions, bell peppers and tomato.
 Yep, still good.

 A large and in charge marinated rib eye steak sandwich with a zesty mustard.
 And it’s $5.
 Into it.